Affine Hecke algebras for Langlands parameters: Langlands parameters

 \section{Langlands parameters}

-Let $F$ be a local non-archimedean field and let $\cG$ be a connected reductive group defined over $F$.
+Let $F$ be a non-archimedean local field and let $\cG$ be a connected reductive group defined over $F$.
 In this section we construct a bijection between enhanced Langlands parameters for $\cG (F)$ and a certain collection of irreducible representations of twisted Hecke algebras.

-To this end we have to collect several notions about L-parameters, for which we follow \cite{AMS}.
+We have to collect several notions about L-parameters, for which we follow \cite{AMS}.
 For the background we refer to that paper, here we do little more than recalling the necessary notations.
+Let $\cG^\vee$ be the complex dual group of $\cG$.
+It is endowed with an action of the Weil group $\mb W_F$, which preserves a pinning of $\cG^\vee$.
+The Langlands dual group is ${}^L \cG = \cG^\vee \rtimes \mb W_F$.